-The wood pellet hydronic heater BioWIN 332 manufactured by Windhager Zentralheizung Technik GmbH, Austria meets the step 2 requirement 2020 for PM emissions in EPA 40 CFR Part 60 of 0.10 lb/mmBtu heat output (average) and at each individual test run when installed with thermal storage of minimum water volume 238 gallon (900 l).
+The wood pellet hydronic heater BioWIN 212 manufactured by Windhager Zentralheizung Technik GmbH, Austria meets the step 2 requirement 2020 for PM emissions in EPA 40 CFR Part 60 of 0.10 lb/mmBtu heat output (average) and at each individual test run when installed with thermal storage of minimum water volume 238 gallon (900 l).

-To compare stack loss efficiency with thermal efficiency is not relevant when testing a system which consists of a boiler and external thermal storage.
-The thermal efficiency is dependent on the system of boiler, thermal storage, piping and the water circulation in the different circuits whereas stack loss efficiency only consider the boiler.
+It is not relevant to compare stack loss efficiency with thermal efficiency when testing a system comprising of a boiler in combination with external thermal storage.
+The thermal efficiency is taking the whole system into account consisting of boiler, thermal storage, piping and the water circulation in the different circuits whereas stack loss efficiency only considers the boiler itself.
 The difference in efficiency between those two calculations can be significant and can be more than 5 %-units.
-This test cycle also includes phases where the boiler is in a shut off mode and thus produces no combustion gases.
-Stack loss calculations based on the method CBA B415.1-10 presumes that there are combustion gases in the stack to be able to calculate the output energy and efficiency and therefore this calculation is not relevant when the boiler is in an off mode.
-However, the calculation sheets in B415.1-10 has been corrected for the periods of boiler standstill and thus been able to present CO emissions and stack loss efficiency.
+This test cycle also includes phases where the boiler is in a standstill mode and thus produces no combustion gases.
+Stack loss calculations based on the method CBA B415.1-10 presumes that there are combustion gases in the stack and a fuel feed rate to be able to calculate the output energy and efficiency and therefore this calculation is not relevant when the boiler is in an off mode.
+However, the calculation sheets in B415.1-10 has been corrected for the periods of boiler standstill and thus been able to present a CO emission and stack loss efficiency.